-In order for a proposal to receive further consideration, the proposer must unconditionally check "Yes" to each Quality Requirement below.
-The City may reject in its entirety the proposal of any proposer who fails to check "Yes" or who modifies, qualifies or limits its affirmative response in any way.
+In order for a proposal to receive further consideration, the proposer must unconditionally circle "Yes" to each of the Quality Requirements below.
+The City shall reject in its entirety the proposal of any proposer who fails to check "Yes" or who modifies, qualifies, or limits its affirmative response in any way.